reshamas/reshamas.github.io/_posts/2020-05-16-face-masks-against-covid19.md

-My involvement in this project began in late March with reviewing publications and putting together a Summary of Studies.
+This project began in late March, and my involvement began with reviewing masks publications to determine whether masks could provide utility in preventing COVID-19.

 The article, with 19 co-authors, was published in April with a revision in May, entitled [Face Masks Against COVID-19: An Evidence Review](www.preprints.org/manuscript/202004.0203/)